Angelinec23/ai_final_project/README.md

 We also want to express our appreciation to those individuals for voluntarily allowing us access to their personal information.
 It was essential to get access to this data in order to undertake an in-depth analysis of our ICI Qualifier model.

-On the final note, we want to convey our sincerity to our family for their continual support and tolerance.
+On a final note, we want to convey our sincerity to our family for their continual support and tolerance.
 Their continuous support has been the driving force behind my quest for knowledge and personal development.

 ## References